 A Great Book for the Family

-The Bronze Key is another great book by Holly Black and Cassandra Clare.
-Opening the door for many discussions to have about ethics, character, and the wider world.
-What an outstanding opportunity to draw families a little closer and to have more open conversations and develop self-confidence.
+The Bronze Key is another great book by Holly Black and Cassandra Clare, opening the door for many discussions to have about ethics, character, and the wider world.
+What an outstanding opportunity to draw families a little closer and have more open conversations and develop self-confidence.
 Enjoy this book!

 © 2018 Chris Andrews